-3.2.2 Using protectors against the curtains and outer doors, clamp the door curtains in place.
-The upper edges of the door curtains should be even with the outer edges of the sound proofing panel.
+3.2.3 Doors: Using protectors against the curtains and outer doors, clamp the door curtains in place.
+NOTE: When laying out the attachment points, the upper edges of the door curtains should be even with the outer edges of the door's sound proofing panel.
 Insert a #10 self-drilling screw with an 11/16" OD flat washer through the grommet holes.
-Use a screw gun with a 5/16" socket to attach the door curtains.
+Use a screw gun with a 5/16" socket to drill and thread the screws through the door's inner wall at each grommet.